CFGA Strategic Restructuring Fund Grant

 The Community Foundation’s working definition of strategic restructuring is: “Cooperative, collaborative relationships that exist between two or more independent nonprofits to increase administrative efficiency and/or programmatic impact through shared, transferred or combined services, resources or programs.

-The Foundation is looking to support strategic restructuring efforts that involve any or all of these factors:
+Foundation is interested in supporting restructuring efforts that involve any or all of these factors:

 - Partnership assessment